It’s pretty hard to work your regular job and keep up with new stuff that comes up at the same time.

 TREND 4: More powerful visualizations

-Traditional reporting showing just the “wall of numbers” which provide no context are slowly dying off.
-User friendly tools like Tableau are making it easy to find the story behind the numbers.
+Traditional reporting showing just the “wall of numbers” which provide no context is slowly dying off.
+User-friendly tools like Tableau are making it easy to find the story behind the numbers.

 “Business analytics will slowly begin to move away from the traditional compliance reporting involving rows and columns to visualization snippets in the form of dashboards.” – Chuck Vigeant, Clearify